What is keratosis pilaris?

-You can’t prevent keratosis pilaris, but you can minimize your symptoms by following your doctor’s suggestions.
-It may be weeks to months before you see results, so be patient.
-Also, keep your treatment plan going even if the bumps go away.
-Keratosis pilaris often returns when treatment is stopped.
+You can’t cure keratosis pilaris, but you can minimize your symptoms by following your doctor’s suggestions.
+It may be weeks or months before you see results, so be patient.
+Even if the bumps go away, keep your treatment plan going since keratosis pilaris often returns when treatment is stopped.

 Here are some tips to help improve the appearance of your skin:

 - Wash your skin gently.
 Avoid scrubbing the affected area of your skin.
 Use warm (not hot) water and a mild soap (some brand names: Cetaphil, Lubriderm, Purpose).
 Avoid deodorant or soaps with a strong fragrance.
 The perfumes used in these products can dry out the skin.

 - Pat dry (don’t rub) your skin after showering or bathing while being careful not to rub.

 - Apply moisturizer 2 to 3 times a day.
 Moisturizers that contain urea (some brand names: Eucerin, Lubriderm) are especially helpful because they soften dry, rough skin.

 - Use a humidifier to increase the humidity of your environment.